 Applicants normally have one of the following:

-- A good first degree or equivalent plus
+- At least a 2:2 in your first degree or equivalent plus

 - MSc in Biomedical Science or related subject

 - Other relevant experience and demonstrated abilities deemed equivalent by the programme team to either of the above

 - The candidate must be actively engaged as a practitioner at a senior level in their chosen field.

 Informal interviews will be held by the programme team for all applicants to discuss programme aims and practicalities related to successful completion.